Agrobitsrl/PDM-fuzzymodel/README.md

 OpenAgri Open Call, Horizon Europe Grant Agreement No. 101134083.

 Open-source, multi-crop fuzzy-logic engine that estimates **daily pest and disease infection risk** from weather data and crop phenology.
-It provides the decision logic of the OpenAgri Pest & Disease Management service integrated into the iAgro ADS.

 ## What it does